-The employer part is calculated as a percentage of the monthly gross salary, and paid on top of that salary.
+The employer part is calculated as a percentage of the monthly gross salary and paid on top of that salary.
 The part contributed by the employer is paid into the social insurance system and is therefore a sunk cost.
-So this contribution will increase the company’s cost of the employment, without any direct benefit to either the employer or the employee.
+So this contribution will increase the company’s cost of employment, without any direct benefit to either the employer or the employee.

 China so far has signed bilateral agreements with the below 11 countries, which allow for exemptions for certain contributions if relevant conditions are met.
 The principle is that a national of one of these countries should not have to make contributions to similar schemes in both China and at home.
 And so, if they continue to make relevant social insurance contributions in their home country, then they (and their employers) can be exempt from doing so in China.

 Our professional payroll team is happy to provide further advice on whether your company should contribute social insurance for Foreigners in Shanghai and how to implement the bilateral agreements.

 Acclime is a corporate service firm, which provides a full range of services including custodian of stamps and licenses, treasury, payroll, and accounting + tax filing assistance.
 We focus on compliance and advice when dealing with irregularities, and representing clients in discussions and negotiations with the authorities.
 For more information, please contact us, email Ms. Ann Sophie de Meester, or connect with your usual contact at Acclime.